HarshJ2000/Rust_mini_projects/day9_smart_pointers_and_anchor_pdas/README.md

   console.log("Expected PDA:", pda.toBase58());
 });
 ```
+---
 🛠 Run It Locally
-bash
-Copy code
+---
 anchor build
 anchor deploy
 anchor test

+---
 📌 What I Learned
+---
-✔ Difference between Box, Rc, Arc
+- Difference between Box, Rc, Arc
-✔ When to use smart pointers in real systems
+- When to use smart pointers in real systems
-✔ How PDAs are derived using seeds
+- How PDAs are derived using seeds
-✔ How to write & test PDA initialization in Anchor
+- How to write & test PDA initialization in Anchor